poomreez/linear-regression-from-scratch/README.md

-# Linear Regression from Scratch with Regularization
+# Linear Regression from Scratch

 This project implements a **Linear Regression** model from scratch using Python and NumPy.
 It demonstrates a deep understanding of the mathematical foundations behind Gradient Descent, Feature Scaling, and L2 Regularization (Ridge).